carlyns/efgc-outlooks/Carlyn's Weekly Outlook for 20200706.md

 - - - -
 #### Last Week’s Summary:
+1. Finalized Spanish Conference mailing list.  ????
-1. Prepped and imported online gifts using 3-step templates.  >> to another week
+2. Prepped and imported online gifts using 3-step templates.  >> to another week
-2. Coordinated gifts with designations to Walk, Marathon, and Third Party events from various sources (Facebook fundraisers, workplaces, mailed-in).
+3. Coordinated gifts with designations to Walk, Marathon, and Third Party events from various sources (Facebook fundraisers, workplaces, mailed-in).
-3. Processed gifts in Amply portal awaiting action.
+4. Processed gifts in Amply portal awaiting action.
 When possible, created a portal account, gathered gift/employer IDs, verified gift was received, updated gift status in portal and Amply.
 Compared Amply report with dashboard.
-4. address cache org message by testing in sandbox per 5/29 email?
+5. address cache org message by testing in sandbox per 5/29 email?
-5. Spanish Conference mailing list?
 6.
-7. Streamlined classification fields for Marathon donations to allow for filter of registrations.
-Cleaned and moved existing data to new setup.
-8.
-9. Considered adding more Salesforce licenses.  any more comments on this??  >> to another week
-10. Being the authority on explaining the DHS/DFI Quarterly reports to Stacy as ordered by BJ that “we’re” walking her through it.  >> to another week
+7.
+8. Assisted with setup of purchasing more Salesforce licenses for contract renewal.
+Sent contract for approval to BJ???
+9. Meeting with Bryan and Stacy Monday about color-coded DHS reqs, focus on SF-tracked items

 7. Imerman discussion >> to another week
 8. Received/processed feedback for first version of Client Services Salesforce manual to leadership for feedback/markup.
 Added suggestions to GoogleDoc.  >> to another week